 Over time, Emily lost all her feelings for Bob.
 She didn’t want him to touch her.

 As a high school project, Emily had studied emotionally abusive relationships and had promised herself that she would never marry an emotionally abusive husband.
-In spite of her promise to herself, it became clear to Emily that her relationship with Bob was like the emotionally abusive relationships she had learned about.
-She felt hopeless, lost and disappointed in herself.
+Despite her promise to herself, it became clear to Emily that her relationship with Bob was like the emotionally abusive relationships she had learned about.
+She felt hopeless, lost, and disappointed in herself.

 Bob was not at all understanding regarding how Emily felt and only demanded that she be ‘a better wife and mother.’